 - Altering legal documents when and if necessary

-- Answering any and all questions you may have pertaining to your legal rights and responsibilities
+- Answering any questions you may have pertaining to your legal rights and responsibilities

 For example, ask yourself the following questions.
 If you do not know the answer to any of them, it may be a good idea to get in touch with our estate administration team.
 This way, we can help you secure the answers you need while there is still time.